kupehtci/DOCUMENTATION/JSON/JSON - Arrays.md

 #### COMPLEX DATA STRUCTURE

+This is an example of a complex data structure stored in JSON format.

 An array of orders that also each order has an array of products.

 ```JSON
 [
   {